portfedh/portfolio_grafana/README.md

 You will be prompted for your password and then all files will be decrypted.

+Remember to always leave your data encrypted at rest.

 ## Adding your files to portfolio run

 To run all your scripts with a single command you will use the following command in the terminal: